OSInside/kiwi/doc/source/development/kiwi_from_python.rst

-Using KIWI NG in a Python Project
+Using {kiwi} in a Python Project
 =================================

 .. note:: **Abstract**

-   KIWI is provided as python module under the **kiwi** namespace.
+   {kiwi} is provided as python module under the **kiwi** namespace.
-   It is available for the python 2 and 3 versions.
-The following description applies for KIWI version |version|.
+   It is available for the python 3 version.
+The following description applies for {kiwi} version |version|.

-KIWI NG can also function as a module for other Python projects.
+{kiwi} can also function as a module for other Python projects.
 The following example demonstrates how to read an existing image description, add a new repository definition and export the modified description on stdout.